adelj88/rocm_wmma_gemm/README.md

 2. Add BF16 implementation
 3. Explore any possibility of further optimizations (e.g. Stream-K for smaller M, N, K)
 4. Tuning for RDNA3.5 and RDNA4
-5. (Maybe) Simplify interface by using leading dimensions, similar to BLAS libraries

 ## License